QuantumMisaka/ATST-Tools/README.md

 - [ASE-ABACUS interfaces](https://gitlab.com/1041176461/ase-abacus)
 - [GPAW](https://wiki.fysik.dtu.dk/gpaw/install.html) if one wants to run NEB images relaxation in parallel

+Notice: GPAW and ABACUS should be dependent on same MPI and libraries environments.
+For instance, if your ABACUS is installed by Intel-OneAPI toolchain, your GPAW should NOT be dependent on gcc-toolchain like OpenMPI and OpenBLAS.

 ## Usage
 The workflow is based on 3 main python scripts and 1 workflow submit script.
 Namely: